-When we opened the doors in September 2010, we immediately got to work assembling a dozen world-class research teams to address major health issues.
-We were focused on a single, ambitious mission: to advance the health of the region, the nation, and the world by making major scientific advances to understand human health and to develop new preventions, diagnostics, treatments, and cures for disorders that limit the quality and duration of life, as well as the realization of full human potential.
+When we opened the doors in September 2010, we immediately got to work assembling world-class research teams to address major health issues with leading edge science and technology.
+We focused on a single, ambitious mission: to advance the health of the region, the nation, and the world by making major scientific advances to understand human health and to develop new preventions, diagnostics, treatments, and cures for disorders that limit the quality and duration of life, as well as the realization of full human potential.
 We do this at the interface of innovative biomedical, behavioral, and computational research.

-Institute scientists are carrying out leading-edge research on addiction, autism, breast and brain cancer, cerebral palsy, major depression, epilepsy, intellectual disability, immune system development, post-traumatic stress disorder, traumatic brain injury, hypoxic-ischemic cardiovascular disease and sudden cardiac death, microcephaly, and Parkinson’s disease.
-The research is characterized by biological, behavioral, computational, and quantitative approaches, using modeling in conjunction with experimentation as a critical cornerstone.
+Institute scientists are carrying out leading-edge research on addiction, autism, breast brain and colon cancer and melanoma, cerebral palsy, early child development and education, decision-making, major depression, epilepsy, intellectual disability, post-traumatic stress disorder, traumatic brain injury, hypoxic-ischemic cardiovascular disease, neurorehabilitation from stroke, seizure disorders, sudden cardiac death, microcephaly, and Parkinson’s disease.
+The research is characterized by biological, behavioral, computational, and quantitative approaches, using modeling in conjunction with experimentation as critical cornerstones.

 Please contact me with any questions or if you are interested in joining us.
 We encourage the participation of students wanting to pursue graduate work in biomedical science, including through Virginia Tech’s Translational Biology, Medicine and Health (TBMH) program and through work with advanced undergraduates, postdoctoral fellows, and research faculty at all levels.